Home | Contact | FAQs | About AIM

 mission

-35 GB (gigabytes) of information (documents, photos, video and audio) is transmitted monthly to those visitors
+over 100 GB (gigabytes) of information (documents, photos, audio and video) is transmitted monthly to those visitors

 the server has monthly expenses, similar to any company or organization having an Internet presence.
 Due to our increasing website growth and bandwidth usage (amount of information viewed by Internet visitors), the server is now financed primarily by partners, sponsors, business affiliations and individual donations.